 We recently spoke with Derek McDonald, who works in the Diocese of Manchester.
-He heads religious formation for youth and young adults across the diocese.
+He supports the faith formation of families across the diocese.

 “We were looking for a tool for the directors to be able to communicate directly with group leaders at the parish level,” Derek said.
 “We needed a tool to communicate with them in a more dynamic way.
 Flocknote filled that need for us.”

 “Folks here at the diocese are really excited about what we’re doing,” said Derek.